“Your likelihood of securing residency training depends on many factors – including the number of residency programs you apply to.”

 No. It isn’t.

 In reality, the Match rate for U.S. seniors in 2019 was 89%.
-(And bear in mind, that’s the Match rate for all comers, not just those in the top third of Step 1 scores.)
+(And bear in mind, that’s the Match rate for all comers, not just those in the top third of Step 1 scores.).
+So how does Apply Smart come up with a probability of 65%?

-Again, this is due to the failure of Apply Smart to exclude candidates who are applying to backup specialties.
+Again, this is due to the failure to exclude candidates who are applying to backup specialties.
 The net effect is that the asymptote of the probability curves falls below the actual Match rate for every specialty.

 For every specialty, the maximum probability of residency entry according to Apply Smart is significantly lower than the actual Match rate.